 Ride to Dante's View for a spectacular panoramic view back over Death Valley.

 Ride to Dante's View.
-Perched at 3,000 feet above Badwater Basin, take in a panoramic eagle-eye view of the Black Mountains and the gigantic valley you've been riding and hiking through all week.
+Perched 5500 feet above Badwater Basin, take in a panoramic eagle-eye view of the Black Mountains and the gigantic valley you've been riding and hiking through all week.
 See if you can spot the tiny specks of people strolling the salt flats below.
-Snap a victory finale photo.
-Then hop into the van and head back to the Oasis for a shower before the shuttle back to Las Vegas.
+Snap one last photo.
+Then hop into the van and head back to the Oasis for a shower before shuttling back to Vegas.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
 Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.